 Women In Law

-2019 was a century since women could first qualify as solicitors and as The Law Society marked 100 years of women in law, we too were celebrating the achievements of our women.
+2019 marked a century since women could first qualify as solicitors and as The Law Society reviewed 100 years of women in law, we too celebrated the achievements of our women.

 There has been real, inspiring change during the past century, and today more than half of practising solicitors are women (50.1 per cent).
 At Gordons, 130 of our 200 people are women (representing 65 per cent of everyone at the firm) holding an array of different legal and support positions that are integral to our day-to-day operations.